babybuddy/babybuddy-sandstorm/README.md

 1. Stop the development app (Ctrl-C).

-1. Move in to the `babdybuddy` folder.
+1. Move in to the `babybuddy` folder.

         cd babybuddy